Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

 # AMSE release notes history

+## Version 5.7.2.0 (July 25th, 2023) brings the following features and improvements

+* Displays the AMS Retirement notice and a link to the retirement guide
+* Nugget packages and documentation update

 ## Version 5.7.1.0 (April 4th, 2023) brings the following features and improvements

 * Adds Rewind window setting for live output